LoAT-developers/adcl-nonterm-eval/docs/index.md

     </p>

     <p>
-      The next table below shows the results for our evaluation on C Integer Programs.
+      The next table shows the results for our evaluation on C Integer Programs.
     </p>

     <table>